datalayer/mcp-compose/README.md

 ## 🎯 Overview

-MCP Server Composer is a comprehensive solution for managing multiple MCP servers in a unified environment.
+MCP Compose is a comprehensive solution for managing multiple MCP servers in a unified environment.
 It provides automatic discovery, intelligent composition, protocol translation, real-time monitoring, and a beautiful web interface for managing your MCP infrastructure.

 ### Key Capabilities